JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 As in the powder scenario, a single-crystal scenario has an option to open a new database of materials.
 By default, the program opens the default database distributed with the program.

-The mode of calculation is determined by the *Single crystal mode* option.
-Possible options are; *Thick slab*, *Coherent thin film*, *Incoherent thin film*, and *Partially incoherent thin film*.
+The mode of calculation is determined by the *Single crystal methodology* option.
+Possible options are; *Transfer matrix* and *Scattering matrix*.
 Details of the theory underlying each method are given in the theory section: :ref:`Single-Crystal-Theory`.
-In summary, a thick slab assumes that the thickness is such that no radiation can be transmitted and all radiation is therefore reflected or absorbed.
-As such only the reflectance has any meaning for thick slabs.
-The *Coherent thin film mode* provides a complete description of the light reflectance and transmittance but can show oscillations due to interference effects that are not seen experimentally.
-The *Incoherent thin film mode* treats the incoming light as incoherent and removes all the oscillations due to internal reflection.
-Finally, the *Partially incoherent film* introduces random variations in the incident angle and the geometric parameters of the crystal surface and the thickness of the crystal.
+The transfer matrix is faster and all the available methods for treating incoherence are available.
+The scattering matrix method is slower and the option to treat incoherence by using intensities is not available, but it is much more stable when treating thick films.
 Single-crystal films are defined by a surface determined by the (hkl) settings.